venkatapraveen117/DAIRY-PRODUCTS/README.md

 The purpose of this project is to simulate a simple Dairy Product Billing System by using java.
-Jva Mini Project.
+Java Mini Project.